 The water dropper sensing pipe was supplied from a shallow tank, also well insulated, generating a head of water of about 1.6 m.
 At the end of the insulated pipe, a pair of holes in a nozzle generated water jets on either side, at about 30 cm from the wall.
 The sensing tube was connected to a recording Dolezalek quadrant electrometer, mounted on a slate slab.
-In its original form in January 1911, the sensitivity was 10.7 V per mm of chart trace deflection, found from fortnightly scale tests, increasing to 13.0 V per mm in May 1914 (Richardson, 1914).
+In its original form in January 1911, the sensitivity was 10.7 V mm-1 of chart trace deflection, found from fortnightly scale tests, increasing to 13.0 V mm-1 in May 1914 (Richardson, 1914).
 These standardisations were made using voltages generated by a Zamboni pile, monitored with a Wulf electrometer.
-The double water jet system was implemented to improve the efficiency of the potential equalisation, yielding a time constant of 36 s (Walker, 1910).
+The double-water-jet system was implemented to improve the efficiency of the potential equalisation, yielding a time constant of 36 s (Walker, 1910).

-Whenever the header tank was filled, at 07, 13 and 21GMT, zero reference marks were made on the chart paper.
+Whenever the header tank was filled, at 07:00, 13:00 and 21:00 GMT, zero reference marks were made on the chart paper.
 In the first measurements undertaken, the zero point was found to vary with thermal expansion of the rear wall, in which a crack was ultimately found by a stonemason (Walker, 1911).
 Insulation of the electrograph equipment was tested by turning the water jet off, and the system charged from batteries.
-If the equivalent of less than one-half of the potential was lost in 28 mins (as measured over 4 mins), the insulation was considered satisfactory (OYB28).
+If the equivalent of less than one-half of the potential was lost in 28 min (as measured over 4 min), the insulation was considered satisfactory (OYB28).

-The water dropper equaliser system was replaced by a polonium-plated collector on 1^{st} February 1936, manufactured specially by the Government Chemist (Anon, 1955).
-These collectors were about 50 mm in length carrying $\sim 100~\mu Ci$ of activity at one end and threaded at the other end for fitting to a boom.
-They were regularly changed, with the Local Staff Instructions warning staff to handle the collectors carefully, and to avoid touching the radioactive tip12.
-The boom carrying the collector protruded through the upper external doors of the room at the east end of the observatory office, where the original water dropper electrograph had operated.
-Initially it was thought that the insulation of the radioactive collector, originally using sulphur insulators, was poorer than for the water dropper (OYB36, p163).
-In October 1957 the sulphur insulators were replaced by polythene insulators.
-A later view of the arrangement is shown in Figure 4c, where the position of the collector at the end of the boom can be seen, as well as the polythene insulators supporting the boom.
+The water dropper equaliser system was replaced by a polonium-plated collector on 1 February 1936, manufactured specially by the Government Chemist (Anonymous, 1955).
+These collectors were about 50 mm in length, carrying $\sim 100 \,\mu\text{Ci}$ of activity at one end and threaded at the other end for fitting to a boom.
+They were regularly changed, with the "Local Staff Instructions" warning staff to handle the collectors carefully and to avoid touching the radioactive tip.12 The boom carrying the collector protruded through the upper external doors of the room at the east end of the observatory office, where the original water dropper electrograph had operated.
+Initially it was thought that the insulation of the radioactive collector, originally using sulfur insulators, was poorer than for the water dropper (OYB36, p.
+163).
+In October 1957 the sulfur insulators were replaced by polythene insulators.
+A later view of the arrangement is shown in Fig. 4c, where the position of the collector at the end of the boom can be seen, as well as the polythene insulators supporting the boom.